ejwillemse/BAN313/chapter4.md

 * I confirm that I have completed the prescribed preparation material, as listed in the 7 tasks above, and have read **ALL** the instructions on this page carefully.

+Note that if you have not completed the prescribed preparation material you may not be able to complete this Chapter.
+Further, you will **NOT** receive any assistance from the lab lecturer and assistants on any issues covered in the preparation material.

 *** =hist

 *** =pre_exercise_code